 - Artflakes — Images get sticky with this company that takes your regular ol' Instagram pics and whips them into vinyl four-inch stickers (pictured above).
 Buy them up in packs of 10 ($21), 25 ($42), or 50 ($63).

-- Casetagram — Create a custom case for your device of choice — iPhone 4-5, iPad and iPad Mini, iPod Touch, Samsung Galaxy S II-IV, Galaxy Note, and Nexus 4 — ranging in price from $35-$55.
-Customize your collage and layout, and then Casetagram prints them on a white or black case.
+- Casetify — Create a custom case for your device of choice — iPhone 4 through 6 Plus, iPad and iPad Mini, iPod Touch, Samsung Galaxy S II through IV, Galaxy Note, and Nexus 4 — ranging in price from $35 to $55.
+Customize your collage and layout, and then Casetify prints it on a white or black case.

 - Postagram — A fun way to show people you're thinking of them, Postagram mails a postcard with pop-out Instagram photo and message to friends for $1 each.
-A thoughtful alternative to a birthday ecard!
+A perfect last-minute gift!

 With so many resources to print Instagram photos, you could easily decorate an entire house with iPhone memories.
 How do you share your mobile-phone photos?